deciduously/tictactoe-hs/haskell-in-english.md

 foldr :: (a -> r -> r) -> r -> [a] -> r
 ```

 It's fine if you stared blankly at that, that's usually step one of unravelling a type signature.
-They all work the same way, though, so we can walkj our way through.
+They all work the same way, though, so we can walk our way through.
 We know this is a function that takes three arguments, because eveything evaluates to one value in the end - so the compiler will expect three bits of information while processing this to get to that final `r`.
 The second unknown type is conventionally shown with a `b` - I'm using `r` to indicate it's our return type.
 It doesn't matter what type - it could be anything.
 It could even be another `a`, and often is, but it doesn't *have* to be so we use a different letter.

 The first thing is our processing function, with signature `a -> r -> r`.
 This itself is a function, which takes two arguments, by the same logic as above.
 It takes in a single element of our `[a]`, that is, list of `a` types, and some value of the type that we're returning, and returns a new return type.
 When you pass in one cell of our `Board`, this function will give back the next accumulated result.
 The next argument is a single instance of that return type - the "destination" so to speak.
 We know we're going to be getting a single value from this fold, and we have a function that takes a cell and our current running result and gives us back the new result, so we can drop that cell from the next run through the recursion.
 But the firrst run through, we need somewhere to deposit the result of the computation - so `foldr` asks for a container as the second argument of type `r` to apply the result to.
 This initial value we pass in is going to be transformed every run through the function and is eventually what gets returned.